Kwynto/gosession/README.md

 Download the GoSession project to your computer:
 > git clone https://github.com/Kwynto/gosession.git

-Перейдите в папку `./gosession/pkg/example1` или откройте эту папку в вашем IDE.
+Go to the `./gosession/pkg/example1` folder or open this folder in your IDE.

 Install GoSession
 > go get github.com/Kwynto/gosession